Springtime Chicken Noodle Soup.

 OKok, so I am going to get right down to the recipe today because well, it’s Thursday and my brain is feeling a little all over the place!

-I am not sure I should technically be calling this pho, but that was my original idea, so I’m going with it!
-This soup is all things fresh, cozy and delicious.
+This soup was inspired by Pho.
+It has all things fresh, cozy and delicious.
 Honey caramelized chicken, sweet and spicy broth, peas, spinach, rice noodles, and topped with an egg (which is not traditional, but it just seemed like a good idea…when it doubt put an egg on it), sprouts, cilantro, and edible garlic flowers, because I’m obsessed with edible flowers right now.

 Traditionally, pho is a slow simmered soup using beef and or chicken bones to create a delicious and super flavorful broth.
 As much as I love that idea, sometimes using store-bought broth is just about all I can handle…especially towards the end of the week…and especially after a week like this one, which was spent filming four to five recipes a day!!